-Guy Hall, Director, Electric Auto Association; Dwight MacCurdy, Sacramento Electric Vehicle Association, SMUD EV Project Coordinator (Retired); Marc Geller, Vice President Plug In America

-Commenters suggests that HCD include within the proposed language the words "connection point."
+Guy Hall, Director, Electric Auto Association; Dwight MacCurdy, Sacramento Electric Vehicle Association, SMUD EV Project Coordinator (Retired); Marc Geller, Vice President Plug In America Commenters suggests that HCD include within the proposed language the words "connection point."
 Commenters recommend that the language related to EV chargers read, "When Level 2 EVSE is installed beyond the minimum required, an automatic load management system... shall have sufficient capacity to deliver at least 3.3 kW simultaneously to each EV charging station (EVCS) connection point served by the ALMS.
 The branch circuit shall have a minimum capacity of 40 amperes and installed EVSE connection point(s) shall have an output capacity of not less than 30 amperes."
+Agency Response:

 HCD appreciates the commenters' points of view and the commenters' suggestions.
 An ALMS may only be utilized when chargers or receptacles are installed in excess of what is required by CALGreen.
 The requirements for ALMS are addressed in the CEC.

-Section 4.106.4.2.3 identifies proposed mandatory regulations for EV charging and EV charging infrastructure to include additions and alterations of parking facilities serving existing multifamily buildings.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2.3 Section 4.106.4.2.3 identifies proposed mandatory regulations for EV charging and EV charging infrastructure to include additions and alterations of parking facilities serving existing multifamily buildings.
+Commenters and Recommendation:

-Guy Hall, Director, Electric Auto Association; Dwight MacCurdy, Sacramento Electric Vehicle Association, SMUD EV Project Coordinator (Retired); Marc Geller, Vice President Plug In America

-Commenters request that HCD consider the following recommendations be added to the proposed language under the Exceptions to further improve the CALGreen code for retrofits: 1. add exception for additions/alterations for enabling access to power for charging EVs and/or changing to more energy efficient lighting systems; and 2. change to EV ready instead of EV capable.
+Guy Hall, Director, Electric Auto Association; Dwight MacCurdy, Sacramento Electric Vehicle Association, SMUD EV Project Coordinator (Retired); Marc Geller, Vice President Plug In America Commenters request that HCD consider the following recommendations be added to the proposed language under the Exceptions to further improve the CALGreen code for retrofits: 1. add exception for additions/alterations for enabling access to power for charging EVs and/or changing to more energy efficient lighting systems; and 2. change to EV ready instead of EV capable.
+Commenters and Recommendation:

-Dylan Jaff, Electric Vehicle Charging Association; Kristian Corby, California Electric Transportation Coalition; Meredith Alexander, CALSTART; Steven Douglas, Alliance for Automotive Innovation; Noelani Derrickson, Tesla

-Commenters state that they strongly support HCD's 10% EV Capable for existing multifamily, but also propose that HCD expand EV readiness to incorporate a broader range of housing stock which will need electrification by expanding the trigger for a building permit to also include work requiring an electrical permit.
+Dylan Jaff, Electric Vehicle Charging Association; Kristian Corby, California Electric Transportation Coalition; Meredith Alexander, CALSTART; Steven Douglas, Alliance for Automotive Innovation; Noelani Derrickson, Tesla Commenters state that they strongly support HCD's 10% EV Capable for existing multifamily, but also propose that HCD expand EV readiness to incorporate a broader range of housing stock which will need electrification by expanding the trigger for a building permit to also include work requiring an electrical permit.
+Agency Response:

 HCD appreciates the commenters' points of view and the commenters' suggestions.
-HCD has carefully considered the comments and has determined that the most prudent approach at this point within the rulemaking process, is to move forward with the proposed requirement as an incremental step.
+HCD has carefully considered the comments and has determined that the most prudent approach is to allow the currently proposed code requirements and percentages to be field tested; through real world application and installation throughout the state, prior to futher increasing the percentages.
 HCD is willing to consider the comments in future code adoption cycles.

-Item 4 Chapter 4, ELECTRIC VEHICLE READY SPACE SIGNAGE, Section 4.106.4.2.6

-Section 4.106.4.2.6 includes proposed mandatory regulations for EV ready spaces and the required identification for each space.
+No changes to the FET were made as a result of these comments.
+Item 4 Chapter 4, ELECTRIC VEHICLE READY SPACE SIGNAGE, Section 4.106.4.2.6 Section 4.106.4.2.6 includes proposed mandatory regulations for EV ready spaces and the required identification for each space.
 Identification shall be in compliance with Caltrans Traffic Operations Policy Directive 13-01 (Zero Emission Vehicle Signs and Pavement Markings) or its successor(s).
+Commenters and Recommendation:

-Robert Whitehair, San Mateo, CA

-Commenter suggests that HCD include requirements for prominent signage at all EV capable/EV ready parking spaces.

-Timothy Burroughs, StopWaste

-Commenter supports comments at CBSC's Code Advisory Committee to include signage for EV capable to indicate that EV charging is possible.
+Robert Whitehair, San Mateo, CA Commenter suggests that HCD include requirements for prominent signage at all EV capable/EV ready parking spaces.
+Timothy Burroughs, StopWaste Commenter supports comments at CBSC's Code Advisory Committee to include signage for EV capable to indicate that EV charging is possible.
 Vanessa Warheit, EV Charging Access for All, see Attachment B for additional signatories.
 Commenter recommends that HCD include prominent signage at all EV capable/EV ready parking spaces.
+Agency Response: